The top 3 admissions roadblocks every school faces

 Take a close look at the top three roadblocks all schools face when it comes to online enrolments and get guidance on how to solve them.

 With a background in journalism and marketing, Heather is well versed in all things content and inbound marketing.
 She’s passionate about delivering content that helps her reader take action almost instantly.

-In a competitive landscape schools are leveraging their admissions strategies to attract as many quality prospects as their goals allow.
-But there are often 3 big roadblocks that stop schools from maximizing on their enrolments.
+In a competitive landscape, schools are leveraging their admissions strategies to attract as many quality prospects as their goals allow.
+But there are often 3 big roadblocks that stop schools from maximising on their enrolments.
 In this post, we take a closer look at these roadblocks and how schools can overcome them.

 Drowning in administration

 A typical school enrolment requires a mountain of printing, scanning and attaching — for both the school and the parent.
 Once that’s complete, documentation and family information is stored in a variety of different places: folders on your computer, folders in your filing cabinet, entries in your student information system, notes in spreadsheets and saved emails in your inbox.